-The Mercantile has a great selection of antiques and vintage items with more than 10,000 square-feet of shopping.
+Walker Mercantile Company has a great selection of antiques and vintage items with more than 10,000 square-feet of shopping.

 The 23rd Street Antique Mall features items from the 1950s all the way back to the late 1700s.
 Year after year, it’s been nominated for the “Oklahoman’s Reader’s Choice” and “The Gazette’s Best of OKC.”
 You’ll find some of the best antique shopping here.

 Antiques Etc. calls itself one of southern Oklahoma’s largest and oldest antique malls.
 The mall has a network of more than 50 dealers with a diverse selection of antiques and collectibles.